 When this switch is pushed down, the STOP function is performed.
 The CPU is stopped after completing the current instruction and before executing the next instruction.
 If an I/O device requests an interrupt during the execution of the current instruction, it is honored before the CPU is stopped.
-All outstanding data channel requests are honored before the CPU is stopped, the address lights display the address of the next instruction to be executed, and the data lights display the current contents of the memory bus.
+All outstanding data channel requests are honored before the CPU is stopped.
+For the NOVA 3 series of computers, data channel requests are honored while the machine is in the stopped state.
+After the CPU is stopped, the address lights display the address of the next instruction to be executed and the data lights display the current contents of the memory bus.